Are today's automobiles going the way of the horse and buggy?

 According to press reports, a secret deal is being cooked up behind the scenes, including:

 A private not for profit is hiding this schemes from taxpayer scrutiny.
+My opponent is running from reporters, literally, to avoid tough questions.

 Voters must demand that county commissioners pledge to put any public financing of a new stadium up for referendum before taxpayers.